Damian Janikowski

-Damian Janikowski (born June 27, 1989 in Wrocław) is a Polish mixed martial artist and former wrestler who won the Bronze medal at the 2012 London Olympics in the Greco-Roman 84 kg category.
-He is currently ranked #8 in the KSW Middleweight rankings.
+Damian Janikowski (born 27 June 1989) is a Polish mixed martial artist and former wrestler who won the bronze medal at the 2012 London Olympics in the Greco-Roman 84 kg category.
+He is currently ranked #2 in the KSW Middleweight rankings.

 Wrestling career

 At the 2011 World Championships, he won the silver medal in the 84 kg men's Greco-Roman division.
 He beat Pedro Garcia Perez, Alan Khugaev, Eerik Aps and Nazmi Avluca before losing to Alim Selimov in the final.

 At the 2012 European Championships, he beat Zhan Belenyuk, Jim Petterson and Andrea Minguzzi, before losing to Hristo Marinov.

 Janikowski represented his native Poland at the 2012 Summer Olympics in London where he won the bronze medal.
 He beat Nazmi Avluca in the first round, Amer Hrustanović in the next and Pablo Shorey in the quarter final before losing to Karam Gaber in the semifinal.
 Janikowski was entered in to the repechage, where he beat Mélonin Noumonvi to win his bronze medal.
 He is 180 cm tall and weighs 85 kg.

 At the 2014 European Championships, he beat Javid Hamzatov before losing to Rami Hietaniemi.
 Because Hietaniemi reached the semifinals, Janikowski was entered into the repechage.
 In the repechage, he beat Ahmet Yildirim, Jim Petterson and Robert Kobliashvili, before beating Jan Fischer to win his bronze medal.